Backend Topic

 What interviewers are really listening for:

 They want to hear you talk about distributed rate limiting, shared state, and race conditions.
 Junior engineers say "just use in-memory counters."
-Senior engineers say "distributed rate limiting requires shared state (Redis), must handle race conditions (atomic operations), and adds latency but is necessary for accuracy."
+Senior engineers say "distributed rate limiting requires shared state (Redis), must handle atomic updates or race conditions, and adds latency but is necessary for accuracy."
 They're testing whether you understand that rate limiting in distributed systems is more complex than single-server rate limiting.

 Rate Limit Headers and Communication